 The shortfall between the demand and availability of organs for transplantation has never been greater.
-As of June 1, 2016, there were over 120,500 candidates awaiting transplantation.
-Last year, the United States performed 30,970 transplants- which would address just over a quarter of the number of individuals currently waiting for an organ.
-These transplants were completed due to the gift of life from 15,066 organ donors in 2015, including 9,080 deceased donors and 5,986 living donors.
-While the numbers of both deceased and living donors were slightly up last year, there is still a critical shortage of organs for those in need.
+In July 2020, there were close to 111,000 candidates awaiting transplantation.
+In 2019, the United States performed 39,717 transplants- which would address just over 40% of the number of individuals currently waiting for an organ.
+These transplants were completed due to the gift of life from 19,297 organ donors in 2019, including 11,900 deceased donors and 7,397 living donors.
+While the numbers organ donors were the highest ever, there is still a critical shortage of organs for those in need.

 The AST's Live Donor Community of Practice (LDCOP), with the support of eleven other organizations, convened a Best Practices in Live Donation Consensus Conference in 2014, composed of a diverse group of transplant professionals, people with ESRD, and live donors.
 A high priority recommendation stemming from this meeting—achieving consensus amongst participants—was the creation of a centralized, neutral, high-quality live donor educational toolkit for those considering live donation.
 This resource is meant to: (1) improve the availability and delivery of quality education for those already considering live donation; (2), broaden live donation messaging to reach others, who might consider live donation if they knew more about it; and (3) reduce ‘recreating the wheel’ in educational content development across transplant centers.